StatAI-Lab/StatProver_doc/README.md

 ## What StatProver Does

 StatProver provides a structured workflow for automated proof generation and self-correction, helping users transform a statistical proposition or source document into a complete LaTeX proof.
+Built on the comprehensive statistical reasoning benchmark **[StatEval](https://stateval.github.io/)**, StatProver retrieves relevant references to refine proof skeletons and performs self-correction by learning from the strategies and details of similar theoretical proofs.

 <video width="100%" autoplay loop muted playsinline>
   <source src="https://raw.githubusercontent.com/StatAI-Lab/StatProver_doc/main/videos/demo.mp4" type="video/mp4">